PHOENIXcenter/deeprtalign/README.md

 ## Demos
 The demos are in the example_files folder.
 We use part of features in UPS2-Y dataset as examples.
 On a normal computer, each work will take about 30 minutes.
 We strongly recommend users to use the `-pn` parameter according to the CPU core numbers.
 This will make it run much faster.

-We provide Dinosaur, MaxQuant, OpenMS and XICFinder results for user to test DeepRTAlign.
+We provide Dinosaur, MaxQuant, OpenMS and XICFinder results for users to test DeepRTAlign.

 To handle the Dinosaur test data in example_files folder, you can create a new folder and put the file_dir (containing result files from feature extraction tool ) and sample_file in, switch the working directory to this folder, then use command `deeprtalign -m Dinosaur -f file_dir -s sample_file.xlsx `.
 The results will output to the mass_align_all_information folder.